luohancfd/CFCFD-NG/doc/sphinx/publications-using-the-codes.rst

 Analysis of expansion-tube facilities:

 #.
-Toniato, P. and Gildfind, D. and Jacobs, P. and Morgan, R. G. (2017) Optimisation and design of a fully instrumented {Mach} 12 nozzle for the X3 expansion tunnel.
+Toniato, P. and Gildfind, D. and Jacobs, P. and Morgan, R. G. (2017) Optimisation and design of a fully instrumented Mach 12 nozzle for the X3 expansion tunnel.
 31st International Symposium on Shock Waves ISSW31, Nagoya, Japan, July 9-14 2017.

 #.
 Toniato, P., Gildfind, D. E., Jacobs, P. A. and Morgan, R. G. (2016) Extension of the X3 expansion tube capabilities for Mach 12 scramjet testing: flow condition: development and nozzle optimization.
 In: 20th Australasian Fluid Mechanics Conference.
 20th Australasian Fluid Mechanics Conference, Perth, Western Australia, Australia, 5-8 December 2-16.